chiedo/rails-starter/react/README.md

 =========
 Notes
 ------------
 This is not to demostrate how to create a reactjs app.
 This to show you how to connect a Reactjs app into your rails project.
 You at this point, would be free to set up the Flux Architecture, etc. an set up your project.
+If you end up using a javascript router, be sure to turn off turbolinks.

 Development
 ------------